freenas/freenas-docs/userguide/plugins.rst

 can and has a good understanding of networking basics and software installation on FreeBSD-based systems.

-It is recommended that users skim through both the :ref:`Plugins` and :ref:`Jails` sections in order to become familiar with the features and limitations of each and to choose the method that best meets their software needs.
+Look through the :ref:`Plugins` and :ref:`Jails` sections to become familiar with the features and limitations of each and to choose the best method that meets the software needs.

 .. note:: Plugins created for %brand% 9.3 or later are expected to